nawa-ton/Biodiversity-Database/README.md

 Run initialize-master.sql script to create and populate tables in MySQL.
 Change the values of db variables in connect.php to your database info (eg. replace root in $dbpass = "root" to your own password).
 Go to http://localhost/check-connection.php to check if database is connected.
-Go to any of the pages below.
+Go to any of the pages below to browse around.

 There are 10 php pages so far:
 - guest-homepage.php: allow guest user to make queries on organism